vagison/erp.aero-restapi-task/README.md

 * Config: Contains all configurations required for database connection, CORS, JWT and other settings.
 * Constants: Contains predefined values for error and success messages, as well as other constants.
 * Controllers: Houses the actual implementations of server-side functions.
-* Middleware: Includes functions meant to be executed when Routes attempt to access Controllers.
+* Middlewares: Includes functions meant to be executed when Routes attempt to access Controllers.
 This also contains error-handling logic, cookie parser, Express validators and more.
 * Models: Defines the schemas for server-side entities.
 * Queries: Provides functions to retrieve and manipulate data within the database, utilized by models to perform data operations.
 * Routes: Represents server-side endpoints that expect calls from the client-side.
 Routes redirect these calls to Controllers through Middlewares.